Sergei Parajanov: Legacy

-Parajanov was highly appreciated by Tarkovsky himself in the biographical film "Voyage in Time" ("Always with huge gratitude and pleasure I remember the films of Sergei Parajanov which I love very much.
-His way of thinking, his paradoxical, poetical... ability to love the beauty and the ability to be absolutely free within his own vision").
+Parajanov was highly appreciated by Andrei Tarkovsky himself in the biographical film "Voyage in Time" ("Always with huge gratitude and pleasure I remember the films of Sergei Parajanov, which I love very much.
+His way of thinking, his paradoxical, poetical... ability to love beauty and the ability to be absolutely free within his own vision").
 In the same film Tarkovsky stated that Parajanov is one of his favorite filmmakers.

 Italian filmmaker Michelangelo Antonioni stated that “The Color of Pomegranates by Parajanov, in my opinion one of the best contemporary film directors, strikes with its perfection of beauty.”
-Parajanov was also admired by American filmmaker Francis Ford Coppola.
+Parajanov was also admired by the American filmmaker Francis Ford Coppola.
 French film director Jean-Luc Godard also stated that "In the temple of cinema, there are images, light, and reality.
 Sergei Parajanov was the master of that temple".

 Despite having many admirers of his art, his vision did not attract many followers.
 "Whoever tries to imitate me is lost", he reportedly said.
 However, directors such as Theo Angelopoulos, Béla Tarr and Mohsen Makhmalbaf share Parajanov's approach to film as a primarily visual medium rather than as a narrative tool.

 The Parajanov-Vartanov Institute was established in Hollywood in 2010 to study, preserve and promote the artistic legacies of Sergei Parajanov and Mikhail Vartanov.

+In 2024, marking the 100th anniversary of Parajanov's birth, Ukrainian film maker Taras Tomenko made the documentary "A Sentimental Journey to the Parajanov Planet".
+The film premiered internationally at the 40th Warsaw Film Festival where it won the 3rd place in the Audience Award for documentary films.